Brian Dooreck MD

 What causes peptic ulcer disease?

-Peptic ulcers are typically caused by a fluid imbalance in the stomach and small intestine.
+A fluid imbalance in the stomach and small intestine typically causes peptic ulcers.
 The bacterium Helicobacter pylori (H. pylori) and long-term use of nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen (Advil, Motrin) and naproxen sodium (Aleve) are the most common causes of peptic ulcers.
 Some risk factors include excessive alcohol consumption and smoking.
-Contrary to popular belief, stress and spicy foods do not cause ulcers, but they can exacerbate symptoms.
+Contrary to popular belief, stress and spicy foods do not cause ulcers but can exacerbate symptoms.

 Helicobacter pylori (H. pylori) and long-term use of nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen (Advil, Motrin) and naproxen sodium (Aleve) are the most common causes of peptic ulcers.